Improved Quantum Magnetometry beyond the Standard Quantum Limit: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Antonio Ac\'{i}n, Stefan Christensen, Rafa\l{} Demkowicz-Dobrza\'{n}ski, Marcin Jarzyna and Wojciech Wasilewski for valuable feedback and discussions.
 J.~B.~B. acknowledges support from the Swiss National Science Foundation (QSIT director's reserve), SEFRI (COST action MP1006), and FP7 IP project SIQS.
 R. C. acknowledges support from the Excellence Initiative of the German Federal and State Governments (Grant ZUK 43 and 81), the Research Innovation Fund from the University of Freiburg, and the U.S.~Army Research Office under Contracts No.~W911NF-14-1-0098 and No.~W911NF-14-1-0133 (Quantum Characterisation, Verification, and Validation).
-J.~K.~acknowledges support from the FP7 IP project SIQS co-financed by the Polish Ministry of Science and Higher Education, START scholarship granted by Foundation for Polish Science, the ERC Consolidator Grant QITBOX, as well as EU MSCA Individual Fellowship Q-METAPP.
+J.~K.~acknowledges support from the FP7 IP project SIQS co-financed by the Polish Ministry of Science and Higher Education, START scholarship granted by Foundation for Polish Science, the ERC Consolidator Grant QITBOX, as well as the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.~655161 (Q-METAPP).